New film censorship guidelines, set to take effect on March 15, have received guarded reception from the local artistic community.

 Tifatul Sembiring, the Indonesian Minister of Information and Communications publicly announced recently an outline of plans to filter content on the internet by using a system like the one Australia has chosen for their censoring efforts.

-The proposed plan, by means of a monitoring committee would determine what online content is to be blocked at the internet service provider level.
+proposed plan, by means of a monitoring committee would determine what online content is to be blocked at the internet service provider level.
 Under the new system, ISPs would be prohibited from distributing, transmitting, or otherwise making accessible

 content such as pornography and anything else deemed illegal or immoral.

 Access to content containing, supposed lies and misleading information will also be banned in Indonesia.

 country.
 Websites that have any connection to gambling are prohibited which could change the outlook for online gambling adversely in the nation.

 People who use the web feel this is a dangerous plan that spells the end of freedom of expression and

 the right to information.
 Opposition to the proposed plan is growing fast with journalists and political reporters leading the charge.
 The youth of Indonesia also feel their right to free expression will be removed if this law takes effect.

 protest letters.
 Although the government has said this is just a first draft, the protests continue with growing support.

 regulation on multimedia content which had sparked protests by both journalists and online users, media reports said.

 According to KOMPAS.com, Minister for Communication and Information (MCI) Tifatul Sembiring said he will erase it ,

 President Susilo Bambang Yudhoyono himself said during a cabinet plenary meeting on 18 February that the draft proved to be a sensitive issue that caused debates among the

 The Jakarta Globe quoted MCI spokesman Gatot Dewa Broto as saying that the proposed regulation provides for a 30-member multimedia content team that would act on

 public complaints about disturbing content, and would only order Internet service providers to block Web sites that it felt were displaying material already banned under Indonesian law.

 China has tightened controls on internet use, requiring anyone who wants to set up a website to meet the censors and produce ID documents.

 The technology ministry claimed the measures were designed to tackle online pornography, but internet

 A number of websites are now being registered overseas in an attempt to avoid controls.

 The Ministry of Industry and Information Technology on Tuesday lifted a freeze introduced in

 December on registration for new individual websites.
 But the technology ministry said would-be website operators would now have to submit identity cards and photos of themselves, as well as meeting censors before their sites could be registered.

 A new mythical animal is on the prowl on the Chinese internet.

 The Yake lizard is the latest creation of China's nimble and imaginative netizens as a way to poke fun at the authorities and their bid to corral online debate and to block access to

 Internet satirists were inspired by the language used by a Uighur artist performing on the Spring Festival Gala show, noted for wholesome family entertainment peppered with propaganda.

 from the restive, mainly Muslim western Xinjiang region performed the song The Party's Policies are yakexi using the Uighur word for good , Chinese netizens were not convinced.
 After all, seven months ago angry Uighurs took to the

 streets, leaving nearly 200 people - mostly Han Chinese- dead after a night of rioting.

 Netizens pounced on the word to ridicule the song and the censors.
 They soon found a suitable pun, and the Uighur word became Yake lizard.
 The word xi

 China's most popular blogger, the youthful writer and racing driver Han Han, then set up a competition, offering 5,000 yuan (£500) to the creator of the best new lyrics for the Yake Lizard song.

 Soviet Union but was now virtually extinct there and to be found mainly in mainland China, North Korea and Cuba.

 On February 5 an unidentified man was arrested for comments he posted to a webboard.
 His house was searched, his computer confiscated as evidence, his family frightened, and friends panicked.
-These are ordinary people who express opinions that
+These are ordinary people who express opinions that the

-the authorities consider dangerous, and the mainstream media never allows.
+authorities consider dangerous, and the mainstream media never allows.
 The Internet is their only outlet.

 The police released this man on February 6, told him to stop making comments on the webboard, and they will let the case go away

 How many other cases there are there like this one?
 It is a perfect method of intimidation and creating fear without having to do the paper work to the end, not having to bother the court, and without public attention.
 Many Thais

 now say they will withdraw from the internet exchanges, at least for a long while.

 The government announced last month (Jan 2010) that they would set up a committee to oversee the cases to prevent the abuses of the law.
 During the past year, the

 A dozen more people were arrested, charged for lèse majesté, either by the lèse majesté law or under the Computer Crimes Act 2007 which is a

 lèse majesté law in disguise.
 The CCA has not been used against pornography or identity theft but solely for lèse majesté.
 Four recent arrests were for translating news from Bloomberg about the monarch's health, for spreading

 An unconfirmed source reports there are about 200 lèse majesté cases in court at the moment.
 We can imagine how widespread the intimidation and fear

 A blogger, who had allegedly posted doctored images of Kelantan Mentri Besar, Nik Abdul Aziz Nik Mat and Opposition Leader Anwar Ibrahim.
 The image is reported to have Nik Abdul Aziz having anal intercourse with Anwar.

 Committee, secretary Mohamad Ibrahim, lodged a report after discovering the pictures on the Internet.

 According to another news report, the blogger is currently being held under Section 233 of the Communications and Multimedia Act, which relates

 to improper use of network facilities or network service to comment, request or suggest in a communication which is obscene, false, offensive, or used to abuse, threaten or harass another person.

 If convicted, the blogger faces a maximum one year

 Igan D'Bayan's painting titled Gothika Filipina 2 should have been included in the Asian International Art Exhibition (AIAE) held from November 2009 to January 2010.
-But the curators didn't allow the painting to join the display at the
+But the curators didn't allow the painting to join the display at the National

 Art Gallery in Kuala Lumpur, Malaysia.

 Invited to participate in the prestigious annual exhibit together with nine other prominent Filipino visual artists, D'Bayan was surprised when he was told by Lay Ann Orlina, wife of sculptor Ramon Orlina who

 chairs the Federation of Asian Artists (FAA)-Philippine Committee, that there was a potential problem with his painting.

 stand by his work and be willing to face the consequences.
 The flummoxed artist replied that he would stand by what he had painted.

 secret part of a woman was painted too clearly, and that they hoped the artist could replace it with other works that don't bring any bad interpretation from or to the audiences (sic).

 Gothika Filipina 2 at The Crucible Gallery at the Art Walk, fourth floor, SM Megamall A, Manila, starting on Tuesday, Feb.
 16. The internationally censored painting will be on view until Feb.
 28.

-The Hollywood film Valentine's Day , starring Julia Roberts, has been banned in Brunei following recent warnings from religious leaders declaring that Valentine's Day is not for Muslims because it encouraged promiscuous
+The Hollywood film Valentine's Day , starring Julia Roberts, has been banned in Brunei following recent warnings from religious leaders declaring that Valentine's Day is not for Muslims because it encouraged promiscuous activity .

 An Indonesian movie Rumah Dara (literally Maiden House) starred Shareefa Danish and Julie Estelle has been banned in Malaysia.